-How much will good translation cost?
+How much will good translation services cost?
 It's one of the most common questions we hear from clients.
 It's also one of the most challenging questions to answer, simply because there are so many variables that can affect the final price.

 With that in mind, let's take a look at some industry norms for pricing translation projects, and some ways to consider the real value of translation that you might not have considered.